leisurefire/WSA_Proxy_Toys/README.md

-This toy set your wsa proxy to port 10808.
+This toy sets your wsa proxy to port 10808.
-You need to add adb to PATH to use this.
+You need to add adb to PATH and start wsa first to use this.